fred6/eucele/index.md

 [Now we can draw a straight line segment between **A** and **C**,](#postulate-1) and [another between **B** and **C**.](#postulate-1) ■

-Euclid doesn't really prove that the two circles must intersect, he basically assumes it.
-You need an additional postulate to cover this.
+<div id="note-1" style="display: none">Euclid doesn't really prove that the two circles must intersect, he basically assumes it.
+You need an additional postulate to cover this.</div>

 ### Proposition 2